mozman/libezdxf/docs/notes.md

 **Entities are not destroyed during the lifetime of a DXF document!**

 The entity requires a flag to store this status (and maybe more flags later).
-A call to `DXFEntity.is_alive()` is **always** valid.
+A call to `ezdxf::acdb::Object.is_alive()` is **always** valid.
 Therefore storing references to entities as **raw** pointers is reliable, fast and simple.

 At some time the raw pointer to a DXF entity has to be exposed to the lib users.
 Lib users have to agree to the policy:
 "You don't own it, don't delete it!" ?

-Every DXF entity/object reside in ONE container (owner), but can be referenced by multiple DXF entities/objects.
+Every DXF object reside in ONE container (owner), but can be referenced by multiple DXF objects.

 #### Creating DXF entities